 Indiana online casino gambling is not legal.
 Land-based operations already exist and were expanded by the same bill that legalized sports betting.
-Online casino gambling is illegal, and a recent bill to change that has not been successful, in part due to legal issues over connections with a commercial casino.
+State lawmakers were unable to pass a bill in 2023 that called for legalizing online casino gaming and poker.

 For now, activity is only permitted in person at casinos in the state.
 The law is explicit, making participation in online casino gambling a misdemeanor, and for operators in that state, it is a felony.
 Efforts to change the law are likely to continue, but it may take some time.

 Daily Fantasy Sports